yegor256/blog/_posts/2017/jan/2017-01-10-how-to-teach-customers.md

 just like you, but his needs are completely opposite of yours, and he is very aware of that.

+{% quote Very soon, when the project fails, the customer will find someone to blame %}

 He wants the project to finish as soon as possible and to take as little [money]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}) out of his pocket as possible.
 You want exactly the opposite.
 You